dh3968mlq/historicaldate/README.md

 values *datetime.date.today()*, the late date being a few years in the future, with flags set for 'ongoing'

-### Imprecise dates are treated properly

->>>A date such as *circa 1066* leads to uncertainty, of a few years, being shown on the timeline as a thin line.

 ### The difference between Julian and Gregorian calendars is (as yet) ignored

 Python dates are used for AD (CE) timeline displays,